 Working capital loans provide the necessary funds that small businesses need to cover a temporary cash shortfall.
 This allows the business owner to quickly return to normal daily operations, pay off the most pressing liabilities, and keep focused on what they do best.
 Unlike long-term debt, pay back terms typically do not exceed 12 months.

 Working capital is a simple calculation based on a company’s current assets, like cash on hand, minus liabilities.
-Business working capital is determined on a short-term cash flow basis, usually weekly or monthly.
+Business working capital is determined on a short-term financing basis, usually weekly or monthly.
 That’s why if working capital runs low, it can pose an immediate threat to the health of a company.

 Small business owners rely entirely on working capital – the steady cash flow they need to meet everyday expenses and keep their business operations running smoothly.
 When that money is lean, it’s impossible to sustain the most critical functions of a company.
 This may lead to a dangerous downward spiral and possible bad financial decisions that will hurt the business.
 For example, companies such as real estate agency businesses or those that operate in wholesale distribution are likely to experience delays in accounts receivables.
 QuickBridge provides working capital loans during those lean times so that small business owners get the job done.
 Working capital loans keep companies humming along and keep them away from long-term debt.